 “Well, they are coming.
 Lean on the wall.
 You will be used to it.”

 Most of the shells landed outside the first barbed wires; one exploded right next to the well within the inner circle.

 I could not fire mortars in that direction where I suspected the enemy existed because we had a platoon patrolling there.

-When things were quiet down, I had time with my wife and my child.
-Hoa was wearing the uniform, the helmet was still on her head.
+When things were quiet, I spent time with my wife and child.
+Hoa was wearing the uniform; the helmet was still on her head.
 I hugged and kissed my child,

 “Little soldier!
 You are as brave as any young man.
 Are you scared?”

 “We arrived yesterday afternoon,” my wife said, “Knowing you are on operation, we were almost leaving, but Captain Hien said there would be a supply helicopter and he would let me ride on.
 He also gives you a bottle of Hennessy.
 Mother made this lemongrass peppered chicken for you and some other things.”

 Loc was nine months old.
 He could walk and started to talk a few words.
 He stared at me; his tiny hands touched my face as he babbled.

 I kissed him again and then got out of the bunker to check on the new supply.

 “You distribute the ammo and dried meal to the platoons.
 Tell me what we get?”
 I asked Hung, the Company Sergeant.